Adedoyin-Emmanuel/angular-roadmap/README.md

  ## What is Angular?

  Angular is a frontend framework for building web applications.
-It is a framework that is was built using **Typescript** which allows us to write clean and strict codes.
+It is a framework that was built using **Typescript** which allows us to write clean and strict codes.

 ## What I have learnt so far..